No items found.

 Being human builds trust.

-It will also help the jurors that can’t be neutral for this case be more honest and forthright about that fact, which will make it easier to get them off for cause and more difficult for the judge to try to “rehabilitate” them.
+It will also help the jurors who can't be neutral in this case to be more honest and forthright about that fact, which will make it easier to dismiss them for cause and more difficult for the judge to try to “rehabilitate” them.

 How to put these strategies into practice